A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Discussion

 Our method produces heterogeneous material properties, we hypothesize that heterogeneity assists in good aortic valve function.
-There are ``hot spots'' of higher circumferential tangent modulus in near the commissures, and the radial tangent modulus generally decreases moving from the annulus to the free edge.
+There are ``hot spots'' of higher circumferential tangent modulus near the commissures, and the radial tangent modulus generally decreases moving from the annulus to the free edge.
 Experiments revealed heterogeneity in material properties and thickness \cite{sacks1998aortic,kas1985structure}, as well as variation in the distinct histological layers of the leaflet \cite{10.1115/1.2768111}.
 An experimental study noted the tendinous bunches near the commissures, and decreasing radial tangent modulus toward the free edge \cite{billiar2000biaxial}.
 There is some appearance of radially-oriented fibers near the annulus, that thin and dissipate before the belly of the leaflet \cite{SAUREN198097}.
 Radial collagen fiber bundles were observed on the ventricular side of the leaflet \cite{kas1985structure,swanson1974dimensions}, but other potential causes of material nonlinearity in the radial direction have been proposed \cite{billiar2000biaxial}.
 This suggests an experimental study: measure heterogeneous material properties, produce a map of fiber orientations and local nonlinear force response, then study their functional significance.
 Such a study could validate our predictions of heterogeneity and would advance understanding of the mechanics of the aortic valve.

 In Section \ref{varied_strain}, we showed that with a consistent predicted loaded configuration, varying the prescribed strain and thus the reference configuration had little effect.
 This suggests that the loaded configuration, its tension and its tangent modulus are the primary determinants of good valve closure.
-In particular, whether the reference length is based on an excised valve, an in situ but resting valve, the valve at some point in the cardiac cycle, or includes pre-strain does not appear to be as important having the appropriate tension at a geometry that allows good coaptation.
+Other studies have used reference lengths based on an excised valve, an excised aorta with the valve still attached or the valve at some point in the cardiac cycle in a living animal.
+Some studies may include prestrain to account for these differences.
+None of these differences, however, appear as important having the appropriate tension at a geometry that allows a good seal to form.

 In Section \ref{results_constitutive}, we simulated with a linear law, and changed the exponential rates in the constitutive law.
 The linear and half exponential rate functioned poorly, regurgitating at low pressures because they are too stiff at lower strains to achieve good coaptation.
 The linear law prolapsed under high pressure.
 These results suggest that the leaflets need sufficient nonlinearity to function well over a large range of pressures.
 This suggests that the aortic valve should operate in two regimes -- very compliant from open to closed and barely loaded, loaded and very stiff once the loaded configuration is achieved to maintain a nearly constant position.